 General recommendations for aquaponics

 - Keep feed rates well within the carrying capacity of the system.
-If in doubt reduce the feed level.
+If in doubt always reduce the feed level.

 - Grow beds are usually the preferred option for beginners as they combine the removal of TSS and ammonia in one container.
+This however is a compromise solution as these two processes need to be separate in a high capacity system.

 - Grow beds should have a depth of 30cms to allow for effective zonation of AOB and heterotrophic bacteria